OVERVIEW: Lannan Foundation provides grants and creates programming to support contemporary artists, writers, and Native American activists.

-IP TAKE: Lannan Foundation puts a significant focus on contemporary artists who are in their “mid- to senior-career stages,” and more generally works to support and create a broader audience and awareness of contemporary art.
-If you’re a nonprofit entity working in this realm, this one is for you.
+IP TAKE: Lannan Foundation prioritizes contemporary artists who are in their “mid- to senior-career stages.”
+More generally, it works to support and create a broader audience for and awareness of contemporary art.

-Lannan Foundation supports contemporary artists who are in the "mid- to senior" stages of their careers by supporting the arts organizations who exhibit and disseminate their work—the foundation particularly likes to back programs that foster discussion and create audience outreach.
+Lannan Foundation supports contemporary artists who are in the "mid- to senior" stages of their careers by supporting the arts organizations who exhibit and disseminate their work.
+The foundation prioritizes programs that foster discussion and create audience outreach.
 Since its Art Program was established in 1986, Lannan Foundation has distributed more than 400 Arts Grants to projects initiated by more than 200 arts organizations all around the United States.
-Grant funding through this program primarily manifests as support of exhibitions and publications, with all grants going to non-profit organizations.
+Grant funding through this program primarily manifests as support of exhibitions and publications, and all grants going to non-profit organizations.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)